srithon/BrightnessControl/README.md

 This brightness is separate from the backlight.

-It also allows for a blue light filter, which can be toggled on/off.
+It also allows for an emulation of a blue light filter / night light, which can be toggled on/off.
+This emulation is part of `xrandr` itself.

-This branch depends on `redshift` to be installed.
+To use `redshift` instead of `xrandr` for the blue light filter, pass in the `redshift` feature during installation.
+Details on how to do this will be in the `Installation` section

 Internally, the brightness is stored in `~/.cache/brightnesscontrol/brightness`